yiemwa123/starter-hugo-academic/content/authors/admin/_index.md

   link: uploads/wang_yichen_cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "yw345@cornell.edu"
+email: ""

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 Hi!
-I'm Emma, a recent graduate from Cornell University with a B.S in Information Science with concentrations in User Experience and Interactive Technologies.
-My past experiences include human-AI interaction research, UX design and research, and front-end web development.
+I'm Emma, a recent graduate from Cornell University with a B.S in Information Science.
+My primary research interests lie in Human-AI Interaction (HAI) and making AI more understandable and available to those with no background in ML to help people make better decisions.
+I hope to be able to apply this in social good domains, such as health, accessibility, and education.
+I am more broadly interested in UX design/research and front-end web development.\
+Check out my {{< staticref "uploads/wang_yichen_cv.pdf" "newtab" >}}CV{{< /staticref >}}.
 <!-- or {{< staticref "uploads/wang_yichen_cv.pdf" "newtab" >}}resumé {{< /staticref >}}. -->